 The majority of appliances and technology installed in kiwi homes are not yet ‘smart’ or need simple upgrades to retrofit smartness.
 However, things are changing quickly in New Zealand – with smart appliances becoming more available.

-The biggest energy and cost savings will be unlocked with the introduction of the flexibility suppliers in New Zealand.
-This is likely to happen in the next year or so and will open the communication ‘conversation’ between your home and the grid.
+The biggest energy and cost savings could be unlocked with the introduction of a flexibility service provider, who could help broker the two-way communication between your home and the grid on your behalf.

-The energy required by your home will be communicated to the grid, so that your energy use can be ‘optimised’ – meaning you only use what you need when you need it, at a time that minimises your costs without impacting your lifestyle.
-This also ensures that New Zealand’s grid and electricity distribution systems are also optimised reducing costs for all users.
+• The energy required by your home can be communicated to the grid, so that your energy use can be ‘optimised’ – meaning you only use what you need when you need it, at a time that minimises your costs without impacting your lifestyle.
+This also helps New Zealand’s grid and electricity distribution systems are also optimised reducing costs for all users.

-The energy that is provided to your home will be influenced by the overall demand on the grid, the cost of electricity at the time, and the amount of renewable energy available.
-If the grid is experiencing high demand, your appliances that don’t require energy at that time may switch off, dial down or shift to a period of lower demand.
+• The energy that is provided to your home will be influenced by the overall demand on the grid, the cost of electricity at the time, and the amount of renewable energy available.
+If the grid is experiencing high demand, your smart appliances that don’t require energy at that time can choose to switch off, dial down or shift to a period of lower demand.

 Buying a smart EV charger

-A smart electric vehicle charger can manage the electricity used by an EV by reducing the rate of charge, or by delaying a charge to a period where electricity is cheaper.
-These are still unregulated, and not all wall chargers have 'smart' functionality, so make sure to do your research.
+A smart electric vehicle charger can manage the electricity drawn from an EV by reducing the rate of charge, or by delaying a charge to a period where electricity is cheaper.
+The 'smartness' of these is still largely unregulated, and not all wall chargers have the right level of smart functionality, so make sure to do your research.

 It pays to go electric